How to Create a Blog in 2026: A Step-by-Step Guide for Beginners

 Before you buy a domain name or write a single word, you need to decide what your blog will be about.
 This is called your niche.

-• Profitability: Are there products, services, or affiliate programs related to this topic?
+Profitability: Are there products, services, or affiliate programs related to this topic?

-Step 2: Select the Right Blogging Platform
+Step 2: Select the Best Blogging Platform

-While there are free platforms available (like Blogger or free WordPress.com), they severely limit your ability to monetize, customize, and build a professional brand.
+While there are free blogging platforms available (like Blogger or free WordPress.com), they severely limit your ability to monetize, customize, and build a professional brand.

 Step 3: Pick a Domain Name and Get Web Hosting

-Step 5: Write and Publish Your First Post
+Step 5: Write and Publish High-Quality Content

 Step 6: Promote Your Blog and Grow Your Audience